 - a.
 PJM will be permitted to include External Capacity Resources that have an equivalent net M2M Entitlement impact to the net M2M Entitlement impact of the PJM External Capacity Resources that were used for the initial implementation of the M2M coordination process.
-Inclusion of PJM External Capacity Resources that exceed the net M2M Entitlement impact of the PJM External Capacity Resources that were used for the initial implementation of the M2M coordination process must be mutually agreed to by the Parties. - b.
+Inclusion of PJM External Capacity Resources that exceed the net M2M Entitlement impact of the PJM External Capacity Resources that were used for the initial implementation process that were used for the initial implementation of the PJM External Capacity Resources that were used for the initial implementation of the PJM External Capacity Resources that were used for the initial implementation of the PJM External Capacity Resources that were used for the initial implementation of the M2M coordination process must be mutually agreed to by the Parties. - b.
 The Parties may mutually agree to permit the NYISO to include External Capacity Resources in the M2M Entitlement calculation.